 - Whole milk – Whole milk gives you a nice, tender bread.

-Tip: It’s very important to be accurate when you’re measuring dry ingredients for bread.
-Never scoop your measuring cup into the flour; instead, lightly spoon flour into your measuring cup, then use a butter knife to scrape off the excess.
+It’s very important to be accurate when you’re measuring dry ingredients for bread.
+Never scoop your measuring cup into the flour!
+Instead, use a food scale or the scoop and level method, lightly spooning flour into your measuring cup.
+Then, use a butter knife to scrape off the excess.
 Too much or too little flour can affect how your white sandwich bread turns out.

 How to Make Homemade White Sandwich Bread

 - Combine the dry ingredients.
 Add all the dry ingredients to the bowl of a stand mixer fitted with a dough hook attachment.
 Blend the ingredients on low speed, and slowly pour in part of the milk.
 Once it is combined, add water.

 - Mix the dough.
 Gradually increase the speed to medium, and mix until the dough starts to stretch and pull away from the sides of the bowl.
 Add in the reserved water as needed.

 - Knead the dough.
 Transfer the bread dough to a floured surface, and knead it by hand until it starts to come together in a smooth ball.

 - Rest the dough.
 Transfer the ball of dough to an oiled mixing bowl, and cover it loosely with a damp towel or plastic wrap.
 Place the bowl in a warm place, and allow the dough to rise until it doubles in size.